OpaceDigitalAgency/star-trek/PROGRESS.md

     3. Updated the client-side script in `[slug].astro` to use the new API endpoint
     4. Updated the postbuild script in package.json to include the new API endpoint
   - **Outcome:** Series detail pages now properly render the HTML template with the series data, instead of displaying raw JSON.
+## 2025-04-18

+- **Fixed Object and Null Display Issues on Series Detail Pages**
+  - Fixed issue where some series metadata fields were displaying as "[object Object]" or "null"
+  - Implemented proper handling of nested objects and null values
+  - Added fallback text for missing data
+  - Enhanced error boundaries to gracefully handle data inconsistencies

+- **Added Comprehensive Episode Listing Feature**
+  - Implemented collapsible season sections with episode counts
+  - Added episode details including:
+    - Episode number and title
+    - Original air date
+    - Stardate (when available)
+    - Brief synopsis
+  - Enhanced the UI with proper spacing and typography
+  - Implemented lazy loading for episode data to improve performance

+- **Improved Error Handling and Fallbacks**
+  - Added comprehensive error handling for API failures
+  - Implemented graceful fallbacks for missing data
+  - Enhanced loading states with better visual feedback
+  - Added retry mechanisms for failed data fetches
+  - Improved error messages to be more user-friendly